LuisAcerv/graphql-api-tutorial/tutorial/tutorial.md

 Arguments can be either required or optional, in this case, we want a required argument called currency which we will use to select the currency we want to query.
 That's it until now you have learned what types exist in GraphQL, and we have set up the necessary types for our application.

+## 7 The request helper
+Before we can continue with GraphQL we need a little helper which will be responsible for fecthing the bitcoin prices, to achieve this we are going to use the [Blockchain.com](https://www.blockchain.com/es/api/exchange_rates_api) API ticker, but you could use any other service you want.